Atelier-Shiori/detectstream/Readme.md

 Fork this source code and add the necessary changes to improve the detection of various streaming sites.

 # To Compile
 Get the source and then type xcodebuild.
-You need to have Google Chrome and Omniweb in your Applications folder in order to compile since its used for the scripting bridge.
+Having the applications installed is no longer necessary as the scripting bridge headers are now included.

 # License
 This version is licensed under GNU Public License V3 and all older versions now is licensed under GPL V3.
 This is because I do not want people to steal my work and make it closed source.